NorDataNet/metsis-deploy/metsis-fastapi/README.md

 Docker container serving a web application/API based on the <a href="https://fastapi.tiangolo.com/" target="_blank">fastapi</a> python software library.
 The fastapi application and its configuration file are loaded at runtime from a mounted volume.
+(docker environment based on the alpine container from [uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker) repository)

 To start the service: